hammadshaikhha/Data-Science-and-Machine-Learning-from-Scratch/README.md

 Although that course has ended now, I am continuing to learn data science and machine learning from other sources such as Coursera, online blogs, and attending machine learning lectures at University of Toronto.
 Sticking to the theme of implementing machine learning algortihms from scratch, I will continue to post detailed notebooks in python here as I learn more.

 # Style of notebooks
+I write the notebooks to contain:

+1) Intuition

-I write the notebooks to contain 1) Intuition, 2) Mathematics/Statistics behind the algorithm, 3) Code implementation from scratch (using numpy), and 4) Application to real data.
+2) Mathematics/Statistics behind the tool/algorithm

+3) Code implementation from scratch (using numpy)

+4) Application to real (publicly available) data

 If you spot any mistakes in the code or the theory, feel free to raise an issue.